- What is age-related macular degeneration?

 What is age-related macular degeneration?

-Age-related macular degeneration (AMD) is a retinal degenerative disease that causes a progressive loss of central vision.
-AMD is the most common cause of blindness in individuals over 55.
-An estimated 10 million people in the U.S. either have AMD or are at substantial risk of developing it.
+Age-related macular degeneration, commonly referred to as AMD, is a retinal degenerative disease that causes a progressive loss of central vision.
+AMD is the most common cause of blindness in individuals over the age of 55 in developed countries.
+More than 10 million people in the United States have AMD.

-What are the symptoms?
+What are the symptoms of AMD?

 People with AMD may first notice a blurring of central vision, especially during tasks such as reading or sewing.
 Also, straight lines may appear distorted or warped.
-As the disease progresses, blind spots may form within the central visual field.
-In most cases, if one eye has AMD, the other eye will develop the disease.
-The extent of central vision loss varies depending on the type of AMD — dry or wet.
+As the disease progresses, blind spots may form within the central field of vision.
+In most cases, if one eye has AMD, the other eye has the condition or is at risk of developing it.
+The extent of central vision loss varies and can depend on the type of AMD — dry or wet.

 Picture as seen by someone who has macular degeneration